Compass/compass-rails/README.md

 ### Installing Compass extensions

-Step 1: Add it to your Gemfile in the `:assets` group and run the `bundle` command to install it.
+Step 1: Add it to your Gemfile and run the `bundle` command to install it.

 Step 2: Install the extension's assets: `bundle exec compass install
 <extension/template>`